 ID Badges: Students will be issued an ID that is your “PASS TO CLASS”.
 ID must be worn at all times when in Gold Coast buildings, including attending classes or doing business with the office.
 ID’s will be checked prior to admittance to all cram courses.
 Admittance and a ll administrative work (including notary, pass-slips etc.) will be denied to any student who cannot show a valid and current ID.
 There is a $10 fee to replace lost ID’S.

-Cell phones and pagers: Cell phone usage is discouraged inside Gold Coast buildings, due to the noise level created.
+Cell phones: Cell phone usage is discouraged inside Gold Coast buildings, due to the noise level created.
 Please be courteous to other students and hold conversations outside of the building.
 Cell phones must be turned off or in silent mode while in class.
-Repeat off ending students may be asked to leave class and will not be permitted back in with their phones or pagers.
+Repeat off ending students may be asked to leave class and will not be permitted back in with their phones.

 Laptop computers: Laptops are permitted in class provided they are being used for note taking purposes and are not distracting to surrounding stude nts.
 Students with laptops will be asked to sit in specific areas.
 Anyone found to be using a computer in any manner deemed inappropriate by the instructor will not be permitted to further use the computer in class.